forderud/WindowsClientAuth/README.md

 Install the root certificate:
 * Either: From an admin command prompt: `certutil –addstore –f "root" TestRootCertificate.cer`
-* Or: Double-click on `TestRootCertificate.cer`, select "Install Certificate", select "Local Machine" as store location, then "Trusted Root Certificate Authorities" as store location.
+* Or: Double-click on `TestRootCertificate.cer`, select "Install Certificate", select "Local Machine" as store location, then "Trusted Root Certificate Authorities" as certificate store.

 The root certificate will now show up in the Windows "Manage computer certificates" window: